 How can there be a contradiction when one Gospel is silent on some minor details which the other Gospel includes?
 There is no contradiction.

 Celebrate the massive number of similarities in all four Gospels.
 The essence or meat of each parallel story is the same.
 Don’t let the postmodern critics bring down your trust in the Gospels or distract you from the main message, regardless of the minor differences.
+The postmodern critics read these ancient texts in bad faith, assuming that the original writers were deceivers and plagiarists.
 The postmodern critics are part of their sneering and hyper-skeptical age.

-See the critics for who they are and don’t take them seriously.
+I urge everyone to see the critics for who they are and not take them seriously.

 This section of Scripture has a longer commentary here: